pr1sm/hexterminal_havoc/README.md

 ## Assignments

+### Assignment 1.06 - "Fog of War" and interfacing with C and C++

+For this assignment, we had to start switching our codebase over to C++ and write an interface in C++ so our C codebase could interact with the class we created.
+We had to port our character structs (for the pc and npcs) over to a Character class in C++ and write a set of mutators and accessors to interface between the two languages.
+Most of the codebase remained largely unchanged, but because I now had these mutators and accessors, I had to use these instead of accessing the character_t's elements.
+I took this a step further and maintained compatibility with gcc as well.
+A rule was added to the Makefile so the project could be still compiled with gcc and the old characterAPI and character struct would be used.
+The default make rule will now compile using g++ and the character class interface will be used.
+The Makefile is now also able to tell which files have been converted to .cpp files and will only build those when compiling for C++.
+If compiling for C, the .c file will be used.

+I also added fog of war support, which was trivial to add.
+This allows the player to only see a radius of 3 around it and changes to the dungeon in other places are not rendered until the player moves to a position closer.
+The only issue that I had while writing this feature was an interesting error where the npc count would be much lower than the specified count.
+This turned out to be an initialization error with the class where I wasn't specifically initializing the `is_dead` property to 0 in the class constructor for the Character.
+There was another minor bug I discovered during testing where a crash would occur when the player stepped on a tile that had been tunneled through by an npc.
+This was a pretty easy fix and the error is logged and resolved automatically now.

 ### Assignment 1.05 - User Interface with Ncurses

 For this assignment, we had to implement a user interface for the player and